Skip to main content

 v7.6.1

-• Confirmation prompt for destructive writes in brand and images (y / N / a for "always").
-Auto-skips when stdin is not a TTY (alloy.jmk hook, CI, pipes), when -y / --yes is passed, or when PURGETSS_YES=1 is set.
-Pair with confirmOverwrites: false on the matching config section to silence permanently.
+• brand and images now ask before destructive writes (y / N / a for "always").
+The prompt is skipped when stdin is not a TTY (alloy.jmk hook, CI, pipes), when -y / --yes is passed, or when PURGETSS_YES=1 is set.
+Set confirmOverwrites: false on the matching config section to silence it permanently.

-• Disproportionate-viewBox warning for SVG logos and images — detects viewBoxes above 4096 pt on any side (common in Affinity/Illustrator exports) and rasterizes with adaptive density to stay within Sharp's pixel budget.
+• SVG logos and images now get a disproportionate-viewBox warning.
+The command detects viewBoxes above 4096 pt on any side, common in Affinity and Illustrator exports, and rasterizes with adaptive density to stay within Sharp's pixel budget.

-• Unified ::PurgeTSS:: output — multi-line command output is now grouped under a single signed header with indented continuation lines (applies across purge, fonts, icon-library, brand, images, and most warnings).
+• Multi-line command output is now grouped under a single ::PurgeTSS:: header with indented continuation lines.
+This applies across purge, fonts, icon-library, brand, images, and most warnings.

 v7.6.0

-• brand command — generate the complete Titanium branding set (launcher icons, adaptive icons, iOS 18+ Dark/Tinted, marketplace artwork, optional notification/splash) from logos auto-discovered in ./purgetss/brand/.
+• The new brand command generates the Titanium branding set from logos auto-discovered in ./purgetss/brand/: launcher icons, adaptive icons, iOS 18+ Dark/Tinted variants, marketplace artwork, and optional notification/splash assets.
 Works on Alloy and Classic projects.
 See App icons and branding

-• brand: and images: config sections in purgetss/config.cjs — percentages can be written as '15%' strings for self-documenting clarity; plain numbers also accepted.
-Auto-injected into older configs on first run.
+• brand: and images: config sections were added to purgetss/config.cjs.
+Percentages can be written as '15%' strings for clarity; plain numbers are also accepted.
+Older configs get these sections on first run.

 v7.5.3

-• Appearance module — new Appearance export for Light/Dark/System mode switching with persistence.
+• New Appearance export for Light/Dark/System mode switching with persistence.
 Methods: init(), set(mode), get(), toggle().
 See Appearance Setup

-• Default font family classesfont-sans, font-serif, and font-mono generated automatically with platform-appropriate values
+• Default font family classes are generated automatically with platform-appropriate values: font-sans, font-serif, and font-mono.

-• XML validation — detects illegal -- inside XML comments during pre-validation
+• XML validation now detects illegal -- inside XML comments during pre-validation.

 v7.5.0

-• extend support for Window, View, and ImageView — customize component defaults from theme.extend in config.cjs
+• extend support for Window, View, and ImageView.
+Component defaults can now be customized from theme.extend in config.cjs.

 • Font Awesome 7.2.0